 Legal comes later

-After you start operating your business, or at least started making noise people will start to ask questions.
+After you start operating your business or at least started making noise people will start to ask questions.
 Thanks to your successful market segmentation your target will buy it all and won’t want to know how your promises can be real.

 But, you’re never protected from journalists or the annoying curious.
 There is a very easy trick to throw off those threats: You are “in the process” of designing your legal framework.
 A variant would also be you are also “in the process” of recruiting a Chief Compliance/Legal Officer.

-Because you are a super innovative technology after all, the laws to regulate what you are doing are yet to be created in most jurisdictions.
-Maybe admit that you don’t really know that regulations of the financial markets regarding your company, but once you’ll land your first round of investment (very soon by the way), you’ll invest heavily in a legal team to protect your company, your clients and your own interests.
+Because you are a super innovative technology, after all, the laws to regulate what you are doing are yet to be created in most jurisdictions.
+Maybe admit that you don’t really know the regulations of the financial markets regarding your company, but once you’ll land your first round of investment (very soon by the way), you’ll invest heavily in a legal team to protect your company, your clients and your own interests.